rurban/perl-hash-stats/README.md

 This is the average case.
 Worst cases can be produced by guessing the random hash seed from leakage of sorting order (unsorted keys in JSON, YAML, RSS interfaces, or such), (_or even fooling with the ENV or process memory_), and then creating colliding keys, which would lead to exponential time DOS attacks with linear time attack costs.
-[RT #22371](https://rt.perl.org/Public/Bug/Display.html?id=22371) and ["Denial of Service via Algorithmic Complexity Attacks", S Crosby, D Wallach,m Rice 1993](http://www.rootsecure.net/content/downloads/pdf/dos_via_algorithmic_complexity_attack.pdf).
+[RT #22371](https://rt.perl.org/Public/Bug/Display.html?id=22371) and ["Denial of Service via Algorithmic Complexity Attacks", S Crosby, D Wallach, Rice 1993](http://www.rootsecure.net/content/downloads/pdf/dos_via_algorithmic_complexity_attack.pdf).
 Long running perl processes with publicly exposed sorting order and input acceptance of hash keys should really be avoided without proper countermeasures.
 PHP e.g. does MAX\_POST\_SIZE.
 How to get the private random seed is e.g. described in ["REMOTE ALGORITHMIC COMPLEXITY ATTACKS AGAINST